-4. Rhode Island School of Design, Providence, Rhode Island (top 3% of schools considered)
+Rhode Island School of Design (top 3% of schools being considered)

 Apparel Design students have the opportunity to participate in RISD's Annual Runway Show, which is judged by a panel of guest critics.
 COLLECTION 18 featured “a unified body of work” that highlighted professional-level conceptual and technical capabilities from all 19 graduating students.
 A second iteration of the Collection show is presented at NYFW in September, giving new graduates the opportunity to introduce their work to the fashion industry and press, while gaining experience from mounting a professional runway show in New York.